jrhea/mothra/README.md

 # Mothra: LibP2P for Dummies

-> Credits: This project shamelessly borrows from: https://github.com/sigp/lighthouse
+**⚠️ This is a work in progress! ⚠️**

 Mothra was created to house native language bindings between [Rust-LibP2P](https://github.com/libp2p/rust-libp2p) and any number of other languages.
-The current languages that are supported are:
+The current languages that are supported (so far) are:

 - C
 - Java